 California also faces an ongoing civil water war.
 The average annual precipitation in California is about 23 inches and produces a total of 192 million acre-feet of water falling as rain or snow in an average year.
 However, the precipitation varies greatly, ranging from more than 140 inches in the northwestern part of the State to less than 4 inches in the southeastern part of the State.
 Of that water, 114 million acre feet (59%), falls north of a line drawn from South Lake Tahoe to the Golden Gate.
 However, 75 percent of the water use occurs south of that line.

 In California, water use and supplies are controlled and managed under a complex system of common law principles, constitutional provisions, State and federal statutes, court decisions, and contracts or agreements.
 It begins with the concept that the people of California own all the water in the state.
 Water rights provide the right to reasonable and beneficial use of the water, not ownership of the water.
 Public interests are therefore involved at every level of water management in California.

 The State Constitution sets forth the reasonable and beneficial standard and in addition limits water rights by prohibiting the waste, unreasonable use, unreasonable method of use, or unreasonable method of diversion of water.
 The interpretation of those terms is a matter for the State Water Resources Control Board and ultimately the courts.

-California needs someone representing us in the U.S. Senate who`s really "there" on the water issue.
-Here`s what I will propose as your new Senator:
+California needs someone representing us in Congress who`s really "there" on the water issue.
+Here`s what I will propose as your Representative: